Digital-Defiance/project-albatross/README.md

 # Project Albatross

 This helper will take you through the generation of an NX monorepo with a React frontend that uses Auth0 for authentication, a Node backend, and set up a devcontainer with a Mongo database.
+Much of the heavy lifting of producing an application is done for you.
+It produces a working app with a framework in place for mongo models representing users, including authentication with a login callback that keeps mongo up to date regarding users having a verified email address from Auth0.
+There is also a basic registration page.
+There is also a pattern in place for authentication of routes.

 First, prerequisites: